Black Hole S-matrix for a scalar field: Introduction

 Spherical symmetry of the Schwarzschild horizon allows for the fluctuation equations for probe fields to be expressed in terms of a Schr\"{o}dinger-like equation, in a partial wave basis, with a radial potential named after Regge and Wheeler \cite{Regge:1957td}.
-This equation admits implicit solutions expressed as Heun functions, whose analytic properties are difficult to study.
+This equation admits implicit solutions expressed as Heun functions, whose analytic properties are difficult to study~\cite{DLMF}.
 However, various approximations of the Regge-Wheeler potential have been employed to extract physics in different regimes of validity \cite{Iyer:1986np, Iyer:1986nq, Motl:2003cd}; see also the references \cite{Kokkotas:1999bd, Konoplya:2011qq}.
 In particular, focusing on the region near the maximum of the potential, it was shown in \cite{Iyer:1986np, Iyer:1986nq} that approximate solutions (which nevertheless resemble the true solutions rather closely) to the Regge-Wheeler equation can be found.
 Using these, quasi-normal modes of the Schwarzschild black hole have been analytically calculated, to find an agreement of within $0.7\%$ of the numerically calculated values.
 Most studies of these quasi-normal modes assume a fixed background geometry and any potential consequences of black hole evaporation are ignored, by imposing purely in-going boundary conditions at the horizon.
 A scattering relation between the near horizon ingoing and outgoing modes will of course modify this result.
 In combining the effects of the Regge-Wheeler potential with this near horizon scattering relation, in this paper, we will be able to explicitly calculate the S-matrix for the asymptotic observer as well as the modified resonances that describe the analogue of quasi-normal modes.
 We should also emphasise that the present model has two natural timescales, the ``scrambling time'' of the near horizon scattering of the order $2 G M \log G M^2$ and a longer timescale that governs the time it takes for modes to eventually escape to asymptotic infinity.
-When the near horizon dynamics is modified and one can no longer impose purely infalling boundary conditions at the horizon, gravitational `echoes' appear in the QNM tails; they show up as repetitive peaks arising from the backscattering between the near horizon and the Regge-Wheeler potential~\cite{Cardoso:2016rao, Cardoso:2016oxy, Cardoso:2019rvt, Abedi:2016hgu, Wang:2018gin}.
+When the near horizon dynamics is modified and one can no longer impose purely infalling boundary conditions at the horizon, gravitational `echoes' appear and show up as repetitive peaks arising from the backscattering between the near horizon and the Regge-Wheeler potential~\cite{Cardoso:2016rao, Cardoso:2016oxy, Cardoso:2019rvt, Abedi:2016hgu, Wang:2018gin}\footnote{There is, however, a fundamental difference compared to these works considering effectively classically horizonless geometries.
+In the present article there is a black hole horizon, but equipped with modified boundary conditions for the modes of the external observer; these boundary conditions take both quantum mechanics and gravitational backreaction into account.}.
 This echo time can be calculated, and interestingly, it is indeed related to the scrambling time \cite{Abedi:2016hgu, Wang:2018gin}.
 Our model has no freely adjustable parameters and hence can potentially serve as a good template model in the search of such gravitational echoes.